hadiamjad/Blocking-JavaScript-without-Breaking-the-Web/README.md

 This repository provides the complete instrumentation to evaluate different JS blocking strategies proposed in the paper.

-> This is rigorously tested on Macbook with stable internet connection.

 ## Methodology
-In this paper we propose three step process:
+In this paper we propose a three step process:
-1. **JavaScript Corpus Collection:**  In process we crawl landing pages of websites using chrome extension to capture network requests and its associated call stacks.
+1. **JavaScript Corpus Collection:**  In this process we crawl landing pages of websites using chrome extension to capture network requests and its associated call stacks.
 Then, each request is labeled using Filter Lists.

 2. **Localizing Tracking and Functional JS Code:** We use previously labelled dataset to generate spectra of entites (script and methods) using spectra-based fault localization.
 ![webcheck](ScreenShots/webcheck.png)